-Is a verbal contract binding?
+Is a verbal contract legally binding?

 Verbal contracts, sometimes called handshake agreements, are legally binding, with a small number of exceptions.